AILabSDU/Workstation/README.md

 ## Scheduling Your Job
 In order to schdeule your job to run in one of the ML lab computers, please contact aigerim.bogyrbayeva@sdu.edu.kz.
-Beforehand please estimate the total computational time you need and think through if you need a physical access to the computer to upload your data.
+Beforehand please estimate the total computational time you need and think if you need a physical access to the computer to upload your data.
 If permission is received, please stick to given time slot and do not access the computer out of the permitted time.
-After using the copmuter, please remove all the used code and data as we cannot store everyones work on the lab computers.
+After using the copmuter, please remove all the used code and data as we cannot store everyone's work on the lab computers.

 ## Security
 SDU does not allow VPN access to students and professors.
 Therefore, we will connect to the computer with a GPU as a remote computer.
 Only a single user can connect to the computer at a time.
-Also, all users can access to all aplications installed in the computer.
+Also, all users can access all applications installed on the computer.

 **Please log out from all applications that you used during your session, so other users will not have access to your credentials!**